offers hundreds of GMAT video lessons and practice questions. Go there now.

 Because of

-The words “because of” is a preposition.
-Prepositions are designed to be followed by only a noun —- “because of the rain”, “because of the parade”, “because of the child’s temper tantrum”, etc. The object of this or any preposition can be a gerund or gerund phrase —- “because of waiting for the senator”, “because of limited parking”, “because of having eaten out every night this week”, etc. That last example is getting to the limit of how much action, how much story, the GMAT likes to pack inside a prepositional phrase.
-On the Sentence Correction, the GMAT is adamantly opposed to the following structure:
+The words “because of” are a compound preposition.
+Prepositions are designed to be followed by only a noun —- “because of the rain“, “because of the parade“, “because of the child’s temper tantrum“, etc. The object of this or any preposition can be a gerund or gerund phrase —- “because of waiting for the senator“, “because of limited parking“, “because of having eaten out every night this week“, etc. That last example is getting to the limit of how much action, how much story, the GMAT likes to pack inside a prepositional phrase.
+On the Sentence Correction, the GMAT finds the following structure problematic

 [preposition] + [noun] + [participle]

-Even though this could be grammatically correct in a technical sentence, many would be likely to find this in poor taste, and for GMAT Sentence Correction purposes, this is 100% wrong.
+when it contains an “action word” participle.
+Even though this could be grammatically correct in a technical sense, many would find this to be in poor taste, and for GMAT Sentence Correction purposes, this is 100% wrong.

 Example “Because of the President going to Myanmar …” = WRONG!